 Data Security

 Hence, you need to consider which measures you will be implementing into your enterprise data management tools to prevent leaks, theft, or destruction.
-It might be worth starting with the basics like implementing encryption and two-factor authentication.
+It might be worth starting with the basics, like implementing encryption and two-factor authentication.

 However, if you want to take it a step further, turning to innovative technologies like blockchain can also be an option.
-Specifically, as it allows firms to capitalize on its decentralization and cryptography aspects.
+Specifically, it allows firms to capitalize on its decentralization and cryptography aspects.

 Key Steps of Creating Your Enterprise Data Management Strategy